Ever wondered How to Cook Eggs in the Oven? Use this way to cook eggs to feed a crowd that’s quick, mess free and could not be any easier!

 Health Benefits of Eggs

-Not only is cooking eggs in oven an easy way to feed a crowd, it’s an easy way to give your body the nourishment that it needs to fuel your day!
-Eggs are a great (and inexpensive) source of protein, along with Vitamin B12, selenium, Vitamin D, B6, B 12 and some other important minerals!
-They also provide some fat that can help increase satiation and make you feel full longer!
-Especially paired with their protein content.
+Not only is cooking eggs in the oven an easy way to feed a crowd, it’s an easy way to give your body the nourishment it needs to fuel your day!
+Eggs are a great (and inexpensive) source of protein, along with selenium, vitamins D, B6, B12 and some other important minerals!
+They also provide some fat that can help increase satiety and make you feel full longer — especially paired with their protein content.

 Egg Nutrition